 City Court has set up a criminal court fund to defray the costs of operation of the court as provided by Code of Criminal Procedure (CCrP) 895.1.B.
-City Court remits fines and costs collected in accordance with the procedure to the City of Jeanerette as reimbursement for the City's payment of City Court employees' salaries and benefits.
-During the year ended June 30, 2023, City Court remitted \$191,700 to the City of Jeanerette.
+City Court remits fines and costs collected in accordance with the procedure to the City of Jeanerette as reimbursement for the City's payment of City Court employees' salaries and benefits and other costs of operations.
+During the year ended June 30, 2024, City Court remitted \$381,062 to the City of Jeanerette.